Carlos Correa Player Props: Twins vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.7 K/9, the first-best in the league.
+- The Braves pitching staff ranks second in the league with a collective 9.7 strikeouts per nine innings.

-- The Braves have a 3.87 team ERA that ranks ninth among all league pitching staffs.
+- The Braves have a 3.83 team ERA that ranks eighth among all MLB pitching staffs.

-- The Braves rank 15th in baseball in home runs surrendered (86 total, 1.1 per game).
+- Braves pitchers combine to give up 87 total home runs at a rate of 1.1 per game (to rank 16th in the league).

-- In his most recent time out on Tuesday, the righty went six innings against the Philadelphia Phillies, giving up one earned run while surrendering eight hits.
+- In his most recent appearance on Thursday, the righty threw seven scoreless innings against the Philadelphia Phillies while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.